QBobWatson/gt-linalg/README.md

 4) In your GitHub account settings page (https://github.gatech.edu/settings/keys), click the "New SSH Key" button.
-Call it whatever you want, then paste the contents of `~/.ssh/id_rsa.pub` into the "Key" field.
+Call the key whatever you want, then paste the contents of `~/.ssh/id_rsa.pub` into the "Key" field.

 Now if you type `ssh github.gatech.edu`, it should give you a message like,
 ```